junk-shop/they-are-coming/README.md

 # "THEY'RE COMING"

-a repo holding all the info for the "THEY'RE COMING" ARG
+Welcome to the repo that houses all the information regarding the "THEY'RE COMING" ARG.

+## WHAT IS THIS?

+Frankly, we don't quite know yet!
+Currently there is a Discord Server (add link) and a Dedicated Subreddit (add link) to facilitate discussion.

+## QUICK INFO

+During the weekend of May 22nd, 2021, several people around the US (and london?) found

 ## CARDS
 | First Card  | Second Card | Third Card  | Fourth Card | Fifth Card  | Sixth Card |